joeytwiddle/promise-police/README.md

 promiseWrapper.wrap(global, 'Promise', {
   // How long to wait for a .then() or .catch() to be added to the promise.

-  //
-  //timeout: 2000,
+  timeout: 2000,

   // Some libraries do not always handle the promises they create.
   // If you receive warnings that you want to mute, you can add a regexp that will match only that code's stacktrace.
-  //

   ignoreList: promiseWrapper.defaultOptions.ignoreList.concat([
     / at Mongoose.connect /,
     / at Mongoose.model /
   ]),

   // If set to false, only the first promise created is checked.
 Promises resulting from later .then()s are not checked.

-  //
-  //checkChains: true,
+  checkChains: true,

-  // Set this true to consider a chain has been sufficiently handled after `.then(good, bad)`
+  // Set this true to consider a chain has been sufficiently handled after `.then(onWin, onFail)`
-  // Set this false to consider a chain only sufficiently handled after `.then(good).catch(bad)`
+  // Leave this false to consider a chain only sufficiently handled after `.then(onWin).catch(onFail)`
-  // (Probably not a good idea to set it false: Many libraries in the wild use the former approach.)
+  // (Many libraries use the former approach, so the default is currently true, but
-  //
+  // false is stricter, and therefore preferred when applying purely to app code.)

-  //twoFunctionsCompleteChain: true,
+  twoFunctionsCompleteChain: true,

   // Instead of logging, throw an error when an unhandled promise is detected
   // This is good when using create-react-native-app, because the stack will display properly

-  //
-  //throwError: false
+  throwError: true,
 })
 ```